Nelson Riddle: Career revival

 On January 19, 1985, Riddle conducted at the nationally televised 50th Presidential Inaugural Gala, the day before the second inauguration of Ronald Reagan.
 The program was hosted by Frank Sinatra, who sang "Fly Me to the Moon" and "One for My Baby (and One More for the Road)" (backed by a solo dance routine by Mikhail Baryshnikov).

 Working with Ronstadt, Riddle brought his career back into focus in the last three years of his life.
-Stephen Holden of The New York Times wrote, What's New "isn't the first album by a rock singer to pay tribute to the golden age of pop, but is ... the best and most serious attempt to rehabilitate an idea of pop that Beatlemania and the mass marketing of rock LPs for teen-agers undid in the mid-60s ...
+Stephen Holden of The New York Times wrote that What's New "isn't the first album by a rock singer to pay tribute to the golden age of pop, but is ... the best and most serious attempt to rehabilitate an idea of pop that Beatlemania and the mass marketing of rock LPs for teen-agers undid in the mid-60s ...
 In the decade prior to Beatlemania, most of the great band singers and crooners of the 40s and 50s codified a half-century of American pop standards on dozens of albums ... many of them now long out-of-print."
 What's New is the first album by a rock singer to have major commercial success in rehabilitating the Great American Songbook.

 Riddle's third and final Grammy was awarded posthumously—and accepted on his behalf by Linda Ronstadt just prior to airtime—in early 1986.
 Ronstadt subsequently presented the evening's first on-air award, at which time she narrated a tribute to the departed maestro.

 Personal life

-Riddle married his first wife, Doreen Moran, in 1945, while in the Army.
-The couple had six children.
-Riddle had an extra-marital affair with singer Rosemary Clooney in the 1960s, which contributed to the breakup of their respective marriages.
+Riddle married his first wife, Doreen Moran, on October 10, 1945, while in the Army.
+The couple had seven children: Nelson Riddle III, Maureen Alicia Riddle, Christopher Riddle, Rosemary Riddle, Leonora Celeste Riddle (1957–1958), Cecily Jean Riddle, and Bettina Riddle.

+Riddle had an extramarital affair with singer Rosemary Clooney in the 1960s, which contributed to the breakup of their respective marriages.
 In 1968, Riddle separated from his wife Doreen; their divorce became official in 1970.
-A few months later he married Naomi Tenenholtz, then his secretary, with whom he would remain for the rest of his life.
-Riddle's eldest son Nelson Jr. resides in London, England, and is married to British actress Paula Wilcox.
+A few months later he married Naomi Tenenholtz, who was then his secretary, with whom he would remain for the rest of his life.
+Riddle's eldest son Nelson III resides in London, England, and is married to British actress Paula Wilcox.
 Riddle's eldest daughter, Rosemary, is the trustee of the Nelson Riddle Trust.

 Riddle was a member of Phi Mu Alpha Sinfonia, the national fraternity for men in music.

-In a 1982 radio interview on WNEW with Jonathan Schwartz, Riddle cited Stan Kenton's "23 Degrees North, 82 Degrees West" arranged by Bill Russo as inspiration for his signature trombone interplay crescendos.
+In a 1982 radio interview on WNEW with Jonathan Schwartz, Riddle cited Stan Kenton's "23°N — 82°W" arranged by Bill Russo as inspiration for his signature trombone interplay crescendos.

 In 1985, Riddle died in Los Angeles, at Cedars-Sinai Medical Center, at age 64 of cardiac and kidney failure as a result of cirrhosis, with which he had been diagnosed five years earlier.
 His cremated remains are inurned at Hollywood Forever Cemetery in Hollywood, California in the Hall of David Mausoleum.